 This is a weekly meeting where all trainees and supervising staff meet (approximately 25 people) to discuss advanced clinical issues.
 What is unique is that the senior supervising staff present audio- or video-tapes of their own work.
 This enables the work of seasoned therapists to be demystified and made available for view by all staff and trainees.
 The clinical conference is a major learning experience at UCC and is required for all doctoral interns and postdoctoral fellows.

-This monthly seminar explores all aspects of using medication to treat psychiatric illnesses and is led by our psychiatric nurse practitioner, with whom the professionals in training share many clients.
+This seminar occurs twice each semester and explores all aspects of using medication to treat psychiatric illnesses.
 Specific attention is given to the relationships that arise when a triad is formed between the client, the therapist, and the prescriber.
-Use of the DSM-IV is reviewed.
 Classes of psychotropic medications, mechanisms of action, and risks and benefits of various medications are discussed.
 Clinical indications for using medications as augmentation for therapy are examined throughout the year, using specific case examples.
-This seminar is optional for postdoctoral fellows and required for doctoral interns.

 Professional Development Workshops are held periodically through the year and are designed to address topics of particular salience for doctoral interns as they evolve as clinicians and professionals.
 The primary focus of these workshops is to provide formal support and information for job searches.
 Workshops will cover a range of relevant topics, including identifying personal and professional goals, developing CVs and practicing interviewing.

 Eating disorder workshops are held periodically through the year.
 Assessment, diagnosis and treatment of eating disorders and eating disordered behavior in a college setting are reviewed.